vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 ```

 The lock is **wait-free** — it uses atomics (RCU), not a mutex — so it is safe to call
-from an ISR or a high-priority FreeRTOS task.
+from an ISR or from a high-priority FreeRTOS task.

 **`CalSegDeclRef(value, handle)`** vs. the other calibration API macros: